DarkusAlphaHydranoid/nav2_docker/README.md

 Occasionally, may need to update the base and rebuild when it diverges significantly.

+Additionaly, if you want to build with customized arguments, you can add your build arguments as in the example `--build-arg COLCON_BUILD_ARGS="--symlink-install"`.

 ```
 sudo docker pull osrf/ros:${ROS_DISTRO}-desktop-full
 sudo docker build -t ros-navigation/nav2_docker:local -f Dockerfile .